pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/03_System_Setup_and_Hosting/05_DB_Setup.md

 Pimcore requires a standard MySQL database, the only thing you should assure is that the database uses `utf8mb4` as character set.
 If you create a new database just set the character set to `utf8mb4`.

-You also might want to set `lower_case_table_names=1` to make sure that tables for pimcore classes are created in lower case even though their class names contain capital letters.
+You also might want to set `lower_case_table_names=1` to make sure that tables for Pimcore classes are created in lower case even though their class names contain capital letters.

 > Note: You have to create the database manually before you can continue with the web-based installer,